'Red diary' latest product of Cong's 'loot ki dukan', will defeat party in elections: PM Modi in Sikar | Politics

 'Red diary' latest product of Cong's 'loot ki dukan', will defeat party in elections: PM Modi in Sikar

-Prime Minister Narendra Modi on Thursday hit out at the Rajasthan government, invoking sacked minister Rajendra Gudhas red diary and said the dark deeds recorded in it will lead to the Congress defeat in the Assembly elections.Addressing a public rally in Sikar, Modi took a dig at the opposition, particularly the Congress, saying the slogan Indira is India and India is Indira during the era of former prime minister Indira Gandhi has now changed to UPA is India and India is UPA.The red diary is a fresh product of the Congress loot ki dukan.
+Prime Minister Narendra Modi on Thursday hit out at the Rajasthan government, invoking sacked minister Rajendra Gudhas red diary and said the dark deeds recorded in it will lead to the Congress defeat in the Assembly elections.Addressing a public rally in Sikar, he also gave his own take on the Quit India slogan.

 - Country: